 David Bollier is the Schumacher Center’s Reinventing the Commons Program Director.
 He is an author, activist, blogger and independent scholar with a primary focus on the commons as a new paradigm of economics, politics and culture.
-He pursues this work primarily as co-founder of the Commons Strategies Group, an advocacy/consulting project that assists the international commons movement.
+He is a co-founder of the Commons Strategies Group, an advocacy/consulting project that assists the international commons movement.
 Bollier’s work on the commons especially focuses on Internet culture; law and policy; ecological governance; and inter-commoning.

 Bollier spent many years in various policy advocacy jobs in Washington, D.C. in the 1970s and 1980s – with a Member of Congress, the auto safety regulatory agency, and public-interest organizations.
 From 1985 to 2010, Bollier collaborated with television producer, writer and activist Norman Lear on a wide variety of non-television public affairs and political projects.
 In 2001 Bollier co-founded Public Knowledge, a Washington advocacy organization for the public’s stake in the Internet, telecom and copyright policy.
 Bollier blogs at Bollier.org; lives in Amherst, Massachusetts.